15 best knowledge management software and tools for 2023

 Happeo

-Notable customers: Randstad Sourceright, Pinterest, Decathlon, Virgin Red, Doctolib, State Auto, OneGoal, Marqeta, Trimble, Mint Dentistry
+Notable customers: Randstad Sourceright, Decathlon, Doctolib, State Auto, OneGoal, Marqeta, Trimble, Mint Dentistry

-Happeo improves knowledge management while stimulating productivity — documents stored on Google Drive or OneDrive can be easily attached to Channel posts, which can be shared directly in Slack or Teams for everyone to be notified.
+Happeo improves knowledge management while stimulating productivity.
+You can easily attach Google Drive or OneDrive documents to Channel posts, and then share them directly in Slack or Teams.

 Key knowledge management features:

-- Federated Search goes a step further and lets you search across all company tools and databases
+- Federated Search for searching across all company tools and databases

 - Intranet Pages to host static communication

-- Intranet Channels are the place to post, comment and engage in conversations
+- Intranet Channels for posting, commenting on, and engaging in conversations

 - Google Workspace and Microsoft 365 integration to make collaboration seamless

-- Articles to write blogs, news or any type of content to publish in Channels
+- Templates for blogs, news, or any type of content to publish in Channels

 - Analytics to report on the metrics that matter